themedef/go-hermes/TRANSACTION.md

 ```go
 val, err := tx.Get(ctx, "key")
 ```
+**Description:**
-Retrieves the current value of the key, including any changes queued in the transaction.
+Retrieves the current value of a key, including any buffered changes in the transaction.
-**Errors**: `ErrKeyNotFound`, `ErrKeyExpired`.
+**Errors:**
+- `ErrKeyNotFound` if the key does not exist or has expired.

 ---